-This study projects future (e.g., 2050 and 2099) grassland productivities in the Greater Platte River Basin (GPRB) using ecosystem performance (EP, a surrogate for measuring ecosystem productivity) models and future climate projections.
-LANDFIRE National Environmental Site Potential was one component of multiple used to estimate ecosystem site potential.
+In this study, Yingxin Gu et al. projected future (2050 and 2099) grassland productivities in the Greater Platte River Basin by using ecosystem performance models (a surrogate for measuring ecosystem productivity) and future climate projections.
+LANDFIRE National Environmental Site Potential data were among the multiple components that were used to estimate ecosystem site potential.
 Nevada: Central Basin and Range Rapid Ecoregional Assessment

-The Bureau of Land Management in conjunction with NatureServe is conducting a Rapid Ecoregional Assessment for the Central Basin and Range Ecoregion in Nevada and Utah.
-The area covers 120,000 square miles, and includes all or portions of 16 BLM field offices.
-The goals are to understand the ecoregion's current conditions and to determine how they might respond to ongoing environmental changes and land use demands.
-LANDFIRE products, including vegetation sample data, vegetation type, fuel model and fire regime maps and vegetation dynamics models along with other data sets answer these questions.
-Nevada: Economics of Fuel Management
+The Bureau of Land Management and NatureServe conducted a Rapid Ecoregional Assessment for the Central Basin and Range Ecoregion in Nevada and Utah, an area that covers 120,000 square miles, and includes all or portions of 16 BLM field offices.
+LANDFIRE products, including vegetation sample data, vegetation type, fuel model and fire regime maps, and vegetation dynamics models were combined to look at the ecoregion's current conditions and to help determine how the agency can respond to ongoing environmental changes and land use demands.
+Nevada: Great Basin National Park Landscape Conservation Forecasting